TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Experiments

 \subsection{Quantitative Results}

-We report the average results on temporal link prediction and node classification in Table \ref{tab:link prediction} and \ref{tab:node classification}, respectively.
-We have the following observations.
-(1) The dynamic algorithms consistently perform better than static models across all datasets since the temporal properties are preserved.
-The phenomenon demonstrates the necessity of learning evolving information in the temporal graph.
-(2) The proposed TPGNN outperforms SOTA algorithms across datasets, showing the effectiveness of learning high-order information.
-(3) When incorporating the layer information in node-wise encoder, the learned node representations tend to be more informative.
-(4) When the best parameter on link prediction is adopted on node classification, our model still achieves the best performance, further demonstrating the importance of learning high-order information in improving discrimination.
-(5) It is worth noting that APAN and TPGNN significantly surpass all other dynamic methods in Mooc.
-We consider the situation derives from these methods updating the state of multi-hop neighbors when an interaction is established, overcoming the dynamic loss, whereas typical methods (e.g., TGAT, TGN) only update the state of the target nodes.
+The results of our experiments on temporal link prediction and node classification are presented in Table \ref{tab:link prediction} and \ref{tab:node classification}, respectively.
+We observe that dynamic models consistently outperform static models across all datasets, indicating the importance of preserving temporal information.
+Our proposed TPGNN outperforms state-of-the-art algorithms on all datasets, demonstrating the effectiveness of learning high-order information.
+Incorporating layer information in the node-wise encoder results in more informative node representations.
+Even when the best parameters for link prediction are used for node classification, our model still achieves the best performance, highlighting the significance of learning high-order information for improving discrimination.
+APAN and TPGNN significantly outperform other dynamic methods on the MooC dataset, which is possibly due to the ability of these methods to update the state of multi-hop neighbors when an interaction is established, overcoming the dynamic loss.
+In contrast, typical dynamic methods such as TGAT and TGN only update the state of the target nodes.